kanofiadmasu/Programming-Fundamentals/JavaScript/DOM-Manipulation.md

 Here before we manipulate any thing first we have to access it, this is also related to DOM-traversal, which means going through or traversing through the DOM.
 We select any element by going through the document structure.
 So there are multiple ways in whcih we can access elements.

-  *1.1. document.getElementById('Id)*: this is selecting an element by Id.
+  *1.1. document.getElementById("Id")*: this is selecting an element by Id.

-  *1.2. documet.getElementsByClassName('class-name')*: this returns all elements that has given class.
+  *1.2. documet.getElementsByClassName("class-name")*: this returns all elements that has given class.

-  *1.3. document.getElementsByTag('Tag')*: retruns elements with the give tag
+  *1.3. document.getElementsByTag("Tag")*: retruns elements with the give tag

-  *1.4. document.querySelector('CSS-selector')*: this method of selecting can select any element that matches the first element of the given css-rule or selector,
+  *1.4. document.querySelector("CSS-selector")*: this method of selecting can select any element that matches the first element of the given css-rule or selector,
                                                  which means it is not confined to one css-rule or selector, we can select any element based on the given css rule. this only returns the first element that matches this one.

-  *1.5. document.querySelectorAll('CSS-selector):* This selector returns all elements that matches the css rule that you input.
+  *1.5. document.querySelectorAll("CSS-selector"):* This selector returns all elements that matches the css rule that you input.

 ***2.Chnaging contents and attributes***